-The maximum data payload may also be restricted by the capabilities of the sending or receiving node(s); this is specified by max\rec in either the bus information block or ARP response.
+The maximum data payload may also be restricted by the capabilities of the sending or receiving node(s); this is specified by max_rec in either the bus information block or ARP response.

 For either of these reasons, the minimum capabilities between IP-capable nodes may be less than the 1500 octet maximum transmission unit (MTU) specified by this document.
-This necessitates 1394 link level encapsulation of IP datagrams, which provides for the ordering and reassembly of link fragments as necessary.
+This requires that the encapsulation formatnecessitates also permit 1394 link-level encapsulation of IP datagrams, which provides for the orderingfragmentation and reassembly of IP datagramslink fragments as necessary.

-6.1 Link encapsulation header
+6.1 Link Encapsulation header

-All datagrams transported over 1394 are prefixed by a link encapsulation header with one of the $\frac{two}{two}$ formats illustrated below.
+All IP datagrams transported over 1394 are prefixed by an link encapsulation header with one of the formats illustrated below.